 I spent a couple of hours trying to figure out a cool project to showcase.
 M5StickC Plus is portable, has an RTC, battery and display.
 Pretty much everything I need to create a small print buddy!
 A portable 3D Printing monitor for my Creality Ender 3 (review), showing all basic print stats like temperature, print progress etc. Basically a slightly dumbed down version of my mobile notification system.

 To make things challenging, I decided to program this using UI Flow only.
 I run into a couple of small issues that I needed to google, but after a couple of hours, I had a working prototype!
 And you know what?
 It looks wild!

 There are a couple of neat features.
 The title shows the printer’s status.
 Temperatures are printed in green when at nominal values.
 Printing progress is listed as a bar and RTC helps to keep track of the print time even when M5StickC Plus gets powered down.

 The best thing is, I can simply take it with me anywhere as M5StickC Plus runs on a small battery!
 To extract all that data from my 3D printer – I’m running an OctoPrint server with a MQTT plugin.
 The data is passed directly to ESP32 (I do host the server externally).
 It’s a very much work in progress, but I wanted to show you how flexible UI Flow is.

 Buy M5StickC Plus

 Buy it using these links to support NotEnoughTech.

 Do I even have to convince you at this point that M5StickC Plus is worth having?
 This little device fits into a pocket so you can tinker on the go.
 It’s not the last project I’ll make using this device for sure!
+There is another device with this form factor that brings AI and camera together for the most accessible AI vision experience – M5Stack UnitV2 (review) – check it out!
 Let me know what do you think about it in this Reddit thread.